Super Bowl XI: First quarter

-The Raiders took the opening kickoff and advanced all the way to the Vikings’ 12-yard line, but came up empty after kicker Errol Mann hit the left upright on his 29-yard field goal attempt.
-Later in the quarter, after the teams exchanged punts, the Vikings had a great opportunity to score, when linebacker Fred McNeill blocked a punt from Ray Guy and recovered the ball on the Raiders' 3-yard line.
-The Vikings' special teams unit was known for blocking kicks, but this was the first time it had happened to Guy.
-(He had only three of his punts blocked in his 14-year Pro Football Hall of Fame career.)
-However, two plays later, Minnesota running back Brent McClanahan fumbled the ball while being tackled by Raiders linebacker Phil Villapiano, and linebacker Willie Hall recovered the ball for Oakland.
-The Raiders then marched 90 yards to the Vikings' 7-yard line, with a 35-yard run by Clarence Davis around left end from the Oakland 6-yard line breaking through Minnesota's front.
-On the drive's sixth play, quarterback Ken Stabler completed a 25-yard pass to tight end Dave Casper, with Casper breaking through what Stabler called "10 tackles."
+The Raiders took the opening kickoff and advanced all the way to the Vikings' 12-yard line on quarterback Ken Stabler's 25-yard pass to tight end Dave Casper and a 20-yard run by running back Clarence Davis, but came up empty after kicker Errol Mann hit the left upright on his 29-yard field goal attempt.
+Later in the quarter, after Minnesota had punted twice and Oakland once, the Vikings had a great opportunity to score when Minnesota linebacker Fred McNeill blocked Ray Guy's second punt and recovered the ball on the Raiders' 3-yard line.
+The Vikings' special teams' unit was known for blocking punts, but this was the first time it had happened to Guy, who only had three blocked in his 14-year Pro Football Hall of Fame career.
+However, two plays later, Minnesota running back Brent McClanahan fumbled the ball while being tackled by linebacker Phil Villapiano, and linebacker Willie Hall recovered the ball for Oakland on the Raider's 3 yard line.
+A 35-yard run by Davis around left end from the Oakland 5 ignited a Raider's drive.
+On its sixth play Stabler completed another 25-yard pass to Casper, who broke through what Stabler called "10 tackles" en route to the Vikings 7 yard-line.
+Minnesota's defense proved stout, and kept Oakland out of the end zone as time expired in the first quarter.